tpal72/net5microservices/README.md

 - Rate limiting in Ocelot Gateway
 - Response caching	- install package Ocelot.Cache.CacheManager

+> Dockerize

+- Change ocelot.?.json - all urls should have container name in the URLs
+- Host => container name and port number should be 80 [default one]
+- Add Dockerfile, amend docker-compose and docker-compose.override files

 # Container management with Portainer
 - Deploy and manage containers
 - Add to docker-compose file